newtang/newtang.github.io/_drafts/carbs.markdown

 categories: weight-loss carbs
 ---

-Last August, a routine physical left me surprised as I learned that I had gained 20lbs since college, roughly 40% of which came in the last year.
+Last August, a routine physical left me surprised.
+I learned that I had gained 20lbs since college, roughly 40% of which came in the last year.
 I had an exercise routine, I walked a lot, and I thought I ate well.
 I didn't think I felt or looked noticeably fatter, but the data doesn't lie.
 This was not the "up-and-to-the-right" graph that I like.
 In retrospect, I think I indulged in the free sweetened drinks and desserts at work a little too much.

-It was time for a change, and at the time several of my coworkers were espousing the virtues of a keto diet, one that significantly reduces carbohydrate intake and replaces it with fats and protein.
+It was clearly time for a dietary change.
+At the time several of my coworkers were espousing the virtues of a keto diet, one that significantly reduces carbohydrate intake and replaces it with fats and protein.
 The overly simplified premise is that consumption carbohydrates spike secretion of insulin, and insulin is responsible for fat storage.
 By eliminating the carbohydrates, there is significantly less fat storage.
 Without carbs, the body goes into a state of ketosis where it uses ketones for fuel.
 Ketones are from the breakdown from fat stores when there's not enough glucose.
 This causes weight loss and a variety of metabolic improvements.
 I'm missing a lot of detail, of course, but this is the gist of it.

 **The TL;DR**: I lost 15lbs in 2 months by giving up carbohydrates.
 Then 5lbs more in the months that followed.